Mr Bill Robinson

 Marilyn was responsible, in her role, for the development of staff and the expansion of the practice.
 She regularly presented on a variety of business topics.

 Marilyn is the treasurer of the Big C cancer charity, a Director of The Eastern Angles Theatre Company as well acting as a Business Coach and having a small personal practice.

 She has lived in Ipswich since the 60's so was largely educated locally and has had an ITFC season ticket for 35 years!

 Mrs Jane Riley

 Born in Ipswich, Jane has been a property solicitor for over 30 years and is a partner at a firm in Ipswich.

-Jane is a Governor at Clifford Road Primary School and has previously been a Governor at Copleston High school, where all three of her children attended.
+Jane has previously been a Governor at Clifford Road Primary School and at Copleston High school, where all three of her children attended.

 She has been a Councillor with Ipswich Borough Council since 2014 and is currently a Trustee of the educational charity, The Northgate Foundation; the Suffolk Archives Foundation which supports the new archives and records office for Ipswich; the Ipswich and East Samaritans and Ipswich Film Theatre.